-- You should be able to make about 8 cocktails with cranberry juice and jalapeño simple syrup.
+- You should be able to make about 8 cocktails with cranberry juice )and single batch of jalapeño simple syrup).

 - If making this cranberry juice to drink as is, you may want to increase the sugar a bit.
 I purposely leave it a little tart since the margarita also has simple syrup in it.